beau-malroney/beau-malroney.github.io/docs/programming/jekyll/_posts/2025-05-08-are-we-lving-in-a-simulation.md

 layout: post
 title: "Are We Living in a Simulation?"
 date: 2025-05-08
-categories: Philosophy, Science
+categories: philosophy
-tags: [Simulation Hypothesis, Reality, AI, Physics]
+tags: [simulation, reality]
 ---

 ### **Are We Living in a Simulation?**